akbortoli/wp-dynamics-sidebars/readme.txt

 == Upgrade Notice ==

-Fixed issue where sidebar is not registered
+Fixed issue when trying to activate the plugin.
+(PHP 5.4)

 == Internationalization (i18n) ==